London to Brighton

-London to Brighton is a 2006 British neo-noir crime film written and directed by Paul Andrew Williams released to generally mixed to average critic reviews but was a box office failure, grossing $449,700 on a budget of $639,200.
+London to Brighton is a 2006 British neo-noir crime film written and directed by Paul Andrew Williams.
+It received mixed reviews and was a box office failure, grossing $449,700 on a budget of $639,200.

 Plot

-The film opens with a woman and child, Kelly and Joanne, bursting into a London toilet stall.
+A woman and child, Kelly and Joanne, burst into a London toilet stall.
 Joanne is crying and Kelly has a black eye.
 Eventually Kelly gets them on a train to Brighton, and it is clear they are running from someone.

 Joanne is an eleven-year-old runaway who is procured by a reluctant Kelly into having sex with an old violent mobster who is a paedophile.
 Kelly's pimp, Derek, bullies her into complying, but it all goes horribly wrong, and the old mobster is killed, presumably by one of the girls.
 The older man's son, Stuart, then forces Derek to find the girls.
 The film follows the duo's flight from London in the wake of what has happened.

 Arriving initially in Brighton, Kelly visits her friend Karen and tries to earn enough money through prostituting herself to help Joanne afford the train to Devon, where the child's grandmother lives.
 The two are eventually tracked down by her pimp and his associate and taken to meet Stuart at a secluded field.
 Upon arrival, Kelly's pimp and associate are made to dig two graves, presumably for the girls.
 However, Stuart decides that the girls are the victims in this episode and decides instead to kill Kelly's pimp and associate.
 The film ends with Kelly and Joanne arriving at Joanne's grandma's house in Devon.
 Kelly watches from a distance as the girl and the grandmother hug, then turns away.